 Under the Plan, the Company contributes a percentage of each Participant's Compensation ("Matching Contributions").
-The Company's contributions for the benefit of the Participants are made in cash in an amount equal to a percentage of the Participant's pre-tax contributions.
-For the Plan Year ended December 31, 2014, the Company contributed an amount equal to 50% of a Participant's pre-tax contributions, up to a maximum amount equal to 6% of the Participant's annual Compensation.
+The Company's contributions for the benefit of the Participants are made in cash in an amount equal to a percentage of the Participant's pre-tax contributions in each payroll period.
+For the Plan Year ended December 31, 2015, the Company contributed an amount equal to 50% of a Participant's pre-tax contributions, up to a maximum amount equal to 6% of the Participant's annual Compensation.

-Total Participant Plan contributions, including Matching Contributions, are limited to the lesser of 100% of the Participant's Compensation, or \$52,000.
 Catch-up contributions are not eligible for Company Matching Contributions.
+Total Participant Plan contributions, including Matching Contributions, are limited to the lesser of 100% of the Participant's Compensation, or \$53,000.
+Catch-up contributions are not counted towards this limit.

-On May 29, 2015, the Company announced it had completed the sale of its Education Technology business segment.
-Participants affected by this sale may not make contributions to the Plan after that date and the Company will not make any future contributions to the Plan on their behalf.
+On May 29, 2015, the Company completed the sale of its Educational Technology and Services business segment.
+Participants affected by this sale may not make contributions to the Plan and the Company did not make any contributions to the Plan on their behalf after the sale date.
 An amendment was made to the Plan in 2015 to accelerate the vesting for the Participants affected by the sale.